Everything You Need to Know About Catch-Up Contributions in 2025

 A good retirement plan relies on multiple savings vehicles, and though you’re able to contribute more at age 50, you’ll want to think about what account to contribute to, how much to contribute, and how those contributions might affect your overall savings plan.

-A Northwestern Mutual financial advisor can help you look at what you’ve saved and develop a plan that’ll leverage the benefits of multiple financial options.
+Your Northwestern Mutual financial advisor can help you look at what you’ve saved and develop a plan that’ll leverage the benefits of multiple financial options.
 Using options beyond your 401(k) can help you maximize your retirement income while also planning for common risks like market volatility, inflation and taxes.
-Having such a plan can help you worry less about creating reliable income in retirement, allowing you to focus more on how you’ll spend your hard-earned retirement.
+Having a plan in place can help you worry less about creating reliable income in retirement, allowing you to focus more on how you’ll spend your hard-earned retirement.

 1In order to contribute to a Roth IRA, you must meet the income limits established by the IRS.
 You must also meet the IRS income limit requirements to deduct traditional IRA contributions.